An anthropological journey around the world via art and artifacts

 {{ticket-block-triple}}

-The museum really is a fascinating place to visit.
-Part of the collection was formerly housed in the Musée de l'Homme and the Musée National des Arts d'Afrique et d'Océanie before being consolidated into the Quai Branly Museum.
+Part of the collection was formerly housed in the 'Musée de l'Homme' and the 'Musée National des Arts d'Afrique et d'Océanie' before being consolidated into the Quai Branly Museum.

-The museum has a permanent collection but it also offers multiple temporary exhibitions throughout the year as well as lectures, workshops, and cultural events.
+The museum has a permanent collection but it also hosts multiple temporary exhibitions throughout the year as well as lectures, workshops, and cultural events.
 It also includes a research centre, library, and garden, making it a hub for scholarly study and public engagement with indigenous arts and cultures.

 Genuinely a fascinating place to visit.